CL-nevins/landscape2/README.md

 ## How it works

-**Landscape2** is a CLI tool that generates static websites from the information available in the data sources provided.
+**Landscape2** is a cool cool CLI tool that generates static websites from the information available in the data sources provided.
 These data sources are passed to the tool via arguments, usually in the form of *urls* or *local paths*, and are as follows:

 - **Landscape data**.
 The landscape data file is a YAML file that describes the items that will be displayed in the landscape website.
 For more information, please see the [reference documentation](https://github.com/cncf/landscape2/blob/main/docs/config/data.yml).